-- A. The AC shall have an experienced team that has performed at least three apheresis collections in the past year. - B. The AC shall be registered with the FDA for the apheresis-related activities it performs as part of its contractual agreement with the Registry. - C. The AC should be accredited by TJC, when possible. - D. The AC shall have an active IRB-approved protocol for administration of growth factor to healthy unrelated HPC donors and an active IRB-approved protocol for apheresis. - E. The AC shall maintain written standard operating procedures for peripheral venous access assessment and placement of central venous catheters. - F. The AC shall have primary and backup apheresis equipment, supplies and pharmaceuticals.
+- A. The AC shall have an experienced team that has performed at least five apheresis collections in the past year. - B. The AC shall be registered with the FDA for the related donor activities it performs as part of its contractual agreement with the Registry. - C. The AC should be accredited by TJC, when appropriate. - D. The AC shall have an active IRB-approved protocol for administration of growth factor to healthy unrelated HPC-A donors. - E. The AC shall maintain written standard operating procedures for peripheral venous access assessment, placement and determination of adequacy of line placement. - F. The AC shall have primary and backup apheresis equipment, supplies and pharmaceuticals.